Women’s Growing Economic Power: New Opportunities, Critical Needs

 Employers can help women close their retirement gap by focusing on education and retirement planning tools targeted toward women workers.
-According to Grace Lattyak, associate partner at Aon’s Retirement Solutions, employers should:
+According to Grace Lattyak, partner, Retirement and Investment Solutions at Aon, employers should:

 • Measure the retirement readiness differences between male and female employees.

 • Develop targeted communications and tools to encourage female workers to save more, defer retirement and maximize Social Security benefits.

 • Provide lifetime income solutions to help all employees – particularly women – to better manage longevity risk.
 Lifetime income solutions can significantly reduce the risk of outliving assets.